 Develop Coding Patterns: Develop coding patterns or components that are often repeated.
 For example, develop patterns for common data types like List, Forms, Addresses, etc. and use the same across all objects in Salesforce.

-Training Citizen Developers on Existing Components: Team Stealth will ensure to train the Citizen developers on all available components and configurations, thereby reducing the need to develop new components unless required.
+Train Citizen Developers on Existing Components: Team TechSur-Stealth will train the Citizen developers on all available components and configurations, thereby reducing the need to develop new components unless required.

 By following these best practices, you can ensure that your Salesforce code is reusable, maintainable, and scalable.
 This can help you reduce code redundancy, improve the efficiency of your development process, and better serve the needs of your organization.